 In the evening we met Lori, wearing her jingle dress, and went to the Powwow again, where there were even more amazingly costumed dancers.
 The Jingle Dress Dance originated with the Ojibwe.
 Lori told us that jingle dresses have 365 jingles, prayers for each day.
 The dance is done as a prayer, remembering those who need prayers and healing, healing for the people of all nations.
 David danced with Lori during an “intertribal.”
 I danced, too, since I have married into this tribe!
 During the Powwow Lori introduced us to many other cousins.

 Back home we sat on their deck overlooking the lake in the setting sun, and again a loon called, loudly resonating across the whole lake.
 In the evening Lori took us to meet Lawrence, another cousin, who follows the traditions closely.
-He shared with us some of his vision stories and told us about the cycle of their seasonal way of life: deer hunting in the winter, maple sugaring in spring, collecting of birch bark when the alteration of cold and warmth loosens the bark on the paper birches to be gathered up for use.
-In early summer is spear fishing.
-Late summer blueberry picking, then cranberry harvesting, and wild rice gathering in the fall.
+He shared with us some of his vision stories and told us about the cycle of their seasonal way of life: deer hunting in the winter, maple sugaring and spear fishing in spring, collecting of birch bark in June when the wild strawberries start to ripen and the birch bark begins to peel well.
+Late summer is blueberry picking, then wild rice harvesting and cranberry picking in fall.
 My father had grown up in the Pine Barrens of New Jersey, and, visiting that land with him as a young woman, I was fascinated hearing about the Pineys’ cycle of hunting and gathering from the land, deer and sphagnum moss, blueberries and cranberries, medicinals and charcoal making.
 I loved being in the presence of both the wild blueberries in the woods and the cultivated ones on sandy ridges, the wild cranberries on river edges and the cultivated ones in constructed bogs.
 I loved hearing that they had to keep all their water sources pristine in order to flood the bogs and harvest the cranberries.
 This became almost an archetypal image for me of people harmoniously joined with nature.
 But, as far as I know these were the activities of rather isolated individuals.

 Lawrence described how his people moved around in family groups shifting from one gathering site to another, thereby interacting with various relatives in each place.
 What was important were the relationships with each other and with the spirits of the land.
 Each Clan, designated by the Creator, was given authority over and responsibility for caring for the health of the various food sources, such that everyone was important to the work.
 There was a reciprocal relationship of the land providing for the people and the people providing for the land, real sustainability.
 He said they are trying to reestablish the Clan system, because it worked so well ecologically and spiritually.
 They are trying to bring fire back to the land where it is needed for the health of the forest and prairie.
 I know how important re-establishing fire is to our longleaf forests and savannas at home here in North Carolina.
 They are restoring elk to the landscape.
 We are, too.
 We talked about the incredible loss of the chestnuts and efforts to breed disease resistant ones.
 He said he has planted some.
 I could have talked with him for hours more, feeling a kinship with such a person and such people who care for the land.
 On our drive back to the motel the sky was so black and the stars so large and bright we got out to look and could clearly see the Milky Way above us.